 Open Carry

-You are legally entitled to open carry in Oregon with the minimum age being 18.
+Yes, you are legally entitled to open carry without a license in Oregon if you are 18 years old or older.
 However, local governments can set their own laws for persons who do not have a handgun license and are carrying a loaded handgun.
 So you must check up on the local laws before you open carry.
 If you open carry without a handgun license then all public buildings are off limits.

 Carry In Vehicle

-There are no state laws that ban the carrying of loaded firearms in a vehicle provided the firearm is not concealed or not readily accessible.
+Yes, there are no state laws that ban the carrying of loaded firearms in a vehicle without a ccw permit provided the firearm is not concealed or not readily accessible.
 However, local governments can set their own laws on public places which includes vehicles.
 So you would need to check the local regulations.
 If you have a Handgun license then none of the above applies to you.

 Carry In State Parks

-You are permitted to carry in the following areas
+Yes. you are permitted to carry in the following areas:

 Carry In Restaurants